 And remember to slow down for ten minutes after each meeting.
 Debrief yourself.
 Review how it went.
 “What could I have done to manage the time better?”
-“Is there a guy in the group who’s monopolizing the conversation?”
-“Do I need to speak to him one-on-one?
-Is that guy me?”
+“Is someone in the group monopolizing the conversation?”
+“Do I need to speak to them one-on-one?
+Is that person me?”
 Do the talk meter exercise.
-Draw a circle and then make a piece of pie for every guy, including you.
-Was the conversation balanced or dominated by one or two people?
+Draw a circle and then make a piece of pie for each mentee, plus you.
+Was the conversation balanced or dominated by one or two?
 Be careful about talking too much.
-A good mentor listens more than he talks.
+A good mentor listens more than they talk.
 Are you getting behind because you’re talking more than is helpful?
 Remember, unsolicited advice is usually received as criticism.
 Are you meddling?
-Are you teaching Sunday school without meaning too?
+Are you teaching Sunday school without meaning to?
 Are you going beyond what Scripture and your personal experience with God are saying?
 Make notes now about what you’ll change next month.

 God is in charge.
 Slow down.
 Let Him lead.